You wake up in the middle of the night with the unmistakable sharp pain of a UTI.

 This method has also ensured that I get at least one more glass of water per day than I was getting.
 We can all benefit from getting more water and even more so in trying to prevent a UTI.

 This is the best way I have found to get my daily cranberry in without breaking my bank or being too inconvenient.
-I have continued to use Nutra Naturals Cranberry Powder and have had good results.
-It may cost a bit more upfront to buy but overall buying loose powder or in bulk gets the best value for your money in the long run.
-This is a good high potency (60:1) powder that can be reasonably added to your supplement budget if you are looking to prevent recurring UTI or to have on hand to treat a UTI if one sneaks up on you.
+I have continued to use cranberry powder when needed, and have had good results.
+It may cost a bit more upfront to buy larger quantities but overall buying loose powder or in bulk gets the best value for your money in the long run.
+There are good high potency cranberry powders or cranberry powder blends that can be easily added to your routine if you are looking to prevent recurring UTI or to have on hand to treat a UTI if one sneaks up on you.

 What changes have you made to make it easier to manage urinary tract infections?
 Please feel welcome to leave a comment or question below.